ATFX Announces Strategic Investment In Spark Systems To Enhance Institutional Offerings

 ATFX Connect's liquidity pool is constructed from Tier 1 banks and non-bank providers that it has partnered with, trading in both sweepable and full amount forms.

-Agency PB Clients can connect via direct FIX API, external technology solutions or via the trading platform.
+Agency PB Clients can connect via direct FIX API, external technology solutions or via our own trading platform.
 For margin clients, ATFX Connect provides market access via the group's MT4/MT5 platform and provides a bridge solution for those who wish to connect via FIX API.

 About Spark Systems

 Founded in 2016, Spark Systems builds next generation high speed trading platforms.
 Spark Systems has developed robust eFX trading platforms and the company is uniquely designed to support both buy-side and sell-side clients.
 The firm has to date received investments from leading global and regional institutions including Citibank, HSBC, Philips Venture, Vickers Venture, Integra Ventures, FengHe, Jubilee CM, Farquhar Venture Capital, 5X Capital, OSK etc. Spark Systems is a grant recipient of Monetary Authority of Singapore FSTI grant.
 Spark Systems focus is on building state of the art trading technology and infrastructure.
 The company is connected with all global top 20 FX liquidity providers and eFX non-bank hedge funds as well as major primary markets/ECNs.
-This aims to position the company for sustainability and growth in the FX market.
-For further information on Spark Systems, readers can please visit the company's website
+Today Spark Systems already serves leading banks in Asia.
+This positions the company for sustained and exponential growth in the FX market; the world largest and most liquid marketplace.
+For further information on Spark Systems, please visit the company's website

 ATFX